ecs-org/ecs-docs/admin-manual/storage-and-memory.md

 Backup Space Calculation (10 Years):
 + Data: 2 (Fullbackups) * max(Document-Storage) + max(Database) + 2 Months delta grow

+Limits:
+The current ecs implementation can sustain 250 Studies per Month for 10 years.
+Larger implementations need some refactoring in certain parts of the ecs to be efficient.

 ### 10 Years Calculation